trigger-corp/Forge-Documentation/source/config.rst

 * by default, display your app in any orientation
 * ... but on iPhones, only display your app in portrait mode, either way up
-* ... and on iPads, your app will be permanently fixed in a single landscape position
+* ... and on iPads, your app will only use the landscape orientation
 * ... on Android the default will apply and any orientation allowed by the device will be used

 Fields only used in browser apps